 At EnerMech we are committed to ensuring that people are treated equally at work, across all levels and locations.
 This includes making sure our employees have the same opportunities for recognition, reward and career development, irrespective of their gender.
-We are confident that we have equal pay amongst our employees however, we do have a mean (average) gender pay gap of 13.8%.
-The median gender pay gap, and the difference between the midpoints in the ranges of men's and women's pay, is 10.3%.
+We are confident that we have equal pay amongst our employees however, we do have a mean (average) gender pay gap of 12.37%.
+The median gender pay gap, and the difference between the midpoints in the ranges of men's and women's pay, is 3.36%.

 Our results have improved since last year's submission.
-Our mean gender pay gap reduced from 20.02% to 13.8%, and our median gender pay gap reduced from 13.4% to 10.3%.
-This was driven mainly by an increase in the proportion of females in our upper middle pay range, which rose from 13.3% to 18.9%.
-The proportion of female employees in senior leadership, project management, engineering and other technical positions rose from 16% to 18% compared to the prior year.
+Our mean gender pay gap reduced from 13.8% to 12.37%, and our median gender pay gap reduced from 10.3% to 3.36%.

-At bonus level our gender average bonus gap reduced from 60.54% in 2022 to 45.92% in 2023.
+At bonus level our gender average bonus gap reduced from 45.92% in 2023 to 35.94% in 2024.
 We continue to have a higher proportion of men in senior leadership positions where bonuses are linked to percentage of salary.
 We have paid a relatively limited amounts of bonuses, although we continue to reward our employees via a spot bonus scheme where employees are invited to recommend their colleagues for a bonus where they have performed exceptionally for the company.